JoseQuintas/hwgui/samples/doc/Readme.txt

 This directory contains additional information about sample programs.
+The information in this file is useful for the HWGUI user and contains also reports about bugs or to do's for port to GTK/LINUX.

 It is recommended to delete files or information, if the program is successfully ported or